fgelosa/MasterThesis/Kubernetes/README.md

 kubectl auth can-i create deployments --namespace=default
 ```

-Now you need to run a setup script with this command that creates all the ConfigMaps needed by the sidecars, giving them access to config files and pre-generated ssl keys.
+Now you need to run a setup script with this command that creates all the ConfigMaps needed by the sidecars, giving them access to config files and pre-generated ssl key-certificate pairs.
 ```
 cd K8sConfigFiles/EnvoyImplementation/setup/
 chmod +x setup.sh